Understanding NYC Car Seat Laws: A Simple Guide for Families

 4. When is a booster seat required?

-A: Children ages 4–8 or under 4’9″ must use a booster seat to ensure proper seat belt fit.
+A: Children ages 4–8 or under 4’9″ must use a booster seat.
+The booster positions the lap belt across the upper thighs and the shoulder belt across the chest.

 5. When can a child stop using a car seat or booster?